AUTHOR: Judy Ann Davis

 Red Fox Woman, by Judy Ann Davis, is a mixture of western, mystery and romance.
-It was chosen as a finalist in the western category of the 2011 International Book Awards.
+It was chosen as a finalist in the western category of the 2011 International Book Awards and USA Best Book Awards.
 Set in the Colorado Territory in 1868, the main character, Pennsylvania redware potter Julia Gast, flees to the West to set up a pottery business, raise horses and hopefully avoid secrets from her past, including a ruthless fiancé.

 When Flint Ashmore rides into the ranch he thought he purchased from a now deceased neighbor, he is surprised to find the potter squatting on his land.
 Both Flint and Julia are equally surprised when they discover that the ranch has been deeded to Julia and Betsy Ashmore, adopted sister of Flint and his three brothers.